 Unsecured Truck Load Accidents

-Trucks and tractor-trailers transporting unsecured heavy loads are a serious hazard on the roads.
-Commercial trucks towing unstable construction equipment and supplies, mobile homes and automobiles pose the greatest risk for danger.
+Trucks and tractor-trailers transporting unsecured heavy loads are a serious hazard on the roads in Massachusetts.
+Commercial trucks towing unstable construction equipment and supplies, tires, mobile homes and automobiles are often in the news for causing accidents.

-Trucks towing construction equipment and supplies on trailers often cause traffic accidents in the spring and summer, when landscapers and construction companies are most in demand.
-When equipment such as Bobcats, backhoes and front-end loaders break loose from a trailer bed, they can hit other vehicles or rollover into the roadway.
+These accidents can happen any time of the year.
+When equipment such as Bobcats, backhoes, tires and front-end loaders break loose from a trailer bed, they can hit other vehicles or rollover into the roadway with force.
 Many of these car accidents happen on the highway, where vehicles are traveling at high speeds.
 Any time an object breaks free from a moving vehicle, there is a likelihood of injury.

-Driving accidents involving unsecured loads occur when truck drivers are poorly trained, speed, fail to properly tie down equipment or do not stop regularly to check their loads.
-Motor vehicle accidents also result when trucks and tractor-trailers are not properly maintained.
+Driving accidents involving unsecured loads may occur when truck drivers are poorly trained, speed, fail to properly tie down equipment or do not stop regularly to check their loads.
+Motor vehicle accidents may also result when trucks and tractor-trailers are not properly maintained.
 Other times, roads are not properly maintained and roadway defects contribute to an accident.